 Investing in virtual classroom programs allows you to upskill employees regardless of their location.
 Employees simply log in to the platform at the designated time and the facilitator can cover an abundance of upskilling training topics.

-Today’s talent development software really can provide an engaging arena where employees can work together in small breakout “rooms”, take surveys and polls, watch videos and more.
-What’s more, when you work with a modern platform, you can track how well your upskilling training is going through the robust reporting and analytics engines.
+Today’s talent development software really can provide an engaging arena where employees can work together in small breakout “rooms”, take surveys and polls, watch videos, and more.
+Also, when you work with a modern platform, you can track how well your upskilling training is going through the robust reporting and analytics engines.

 Upskilling training has an abundance of advantages, from improving employee motivation to saving the company money.
 And it doesn’t have to cost a fortune.
 Begin by assessing gaps in your current employees’ knowledge.